 If you're in a coastal part of the state that's susceptible to hurricanes, you may have to consider flood insurance, too.
 Although home insurance policies cover a hurricane's wind damage, flood damage is almost never covered.
 Allstate has the best private flood insurance in Alabama, and the National Flood Insurance Program (NFIP) also sells flood policies.

 Does homeowners insurance cover lightning?

 Lightning strikes are prevalent in Alabama, according to reports by the National Oceanic and Atmospheric Administration (NOAA).
 Most homeowners insurance policies list lightning strikes as covered perils.
 In fact, your policy may provide protection from:

 - Direct strikes

 - Power failures caused by strikes to the ground

 ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
-These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.
+These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes will be different.